james-truong/scheduler/README.md

 Deployed api server using Heroku + CircleCI for build integration + Netlify for hosting the production code.

+Tested with Jest + React-testing-library for unit tests and integration.
+Tested with Cypress for E2E.

 ## Final Product

 Landing page, with up to five appointments per day and dynamic counter for the remaining spots.